How to Advertise a Job:

 How long should I advertise a job for?

 Two to three weeks seems to be the standard practice.
-Most job posting sites keep ads live for 30 days, after which they expire or are extended.
+Most job posting sites keep ads live for 30 days, after which they expire or can be extended.

 How do I advertise a job opening?